How to get touch with us over the festive period

 Operations that are part and parcel of the unauthorised use

-Where a LPA allege a material change of use which is subject to the 10 year rule, the enforcement notice can require buildings which were constructed more than 4 years earlier to be removed and the land restored to its previous condition provided the buildings are integral to the unauthorised material change of use and are not works previously undertaken for some other lawful use of the land.
+Where an LPA alleges a material change of use which is subject to the 10 year rule, the enforcement notice can require buildings that were constructed more than 4 years earlier to be removed and the land restored to its previous condition provided the buildings are integral to the unauthorised material change of use and do not work previously undertaken for some other lawful use of the land.

 This principle, which was set out in the case of Kestrel Hydro v SSCLG [2016] EWCA Civ 784, does not apply where the operational development exceeds that which is truly integral to a material change of use because of its nature or scale, and it does not override the regime of different time limits for different types of development as set out in s.171B of the Town and Country Planning Act 1990.